$ FREE ADMISSION

 New Zealand Land Wars flags

-The flags lining Cambridge’s main streets mark a national day of remembrance – held on 28 October -when we to acknowledge the lives lost during the New Zealand Land Wars.
+The flags lining Cambridge’s main streets mark a national day of remembrance – held on 28 October – when we to acknowledge the lives lost during the New Zealand Land Wars.

+The flags lining Cambridge’s main streets mark a national day of remembrance – held on 28 October – when we to acknowledge the lives lost during the New Zealand Wars.
 In te reo Māori this day is called Te Pūtake o te Riri, He Rā Maumahara.
 Te Pūtake o Te Riri means the reason or source of anger or rage, a reference to the lasting importance and disastrous impact these wars and conflicts had on Māori.

-Designed by local artist, Henriata Nicholas, they show a four takarangi representing the four rivers that flow within the district: Waipā, Mangapiko, Waikato, and Pūniu.
+Designed by local artist, Henriata Nicholas, they show four takarangi representing the four rivers that flow within the district: Waipā, Mangapiko, Waikato, and Pūniu.
 The takarangi pattern depicts a momentum of force that is forever moving – the bringing together of knowledge in its centre, flowing outwards disseminating that knowledge.
 The kape (seed pod) pattern is representative of generational connection to the whenua in this district and beyond.

 The colour choice is also symbolic.
 As explained in the Waipā District Council’s Facebook post,